-It should be noted that any complaint must be lodged within three months of the incident occurring unless there are exceptional circumstances such as safeguarding.
+It should be noted that any complaint must be lodged within three months of the incident occurring unless there are exceptional circumstances such as the safeguarding of children.

 General Principles

 The school's priority is to serve the needs of pupils and parents.
 We try to serve as efficiently and as courteously as possible but things can go wrong.
 We welcome complaints and comments as an opportunity to improve the quality of the services we offer.